 More in this section

 A college education is an important requirement for entry into many of the highest earning professions and jobs.
+A college graduate can expect to make about $1.3 million more than high school graduates over the course of their working lives.
 How much you borrow, at what terms, and how you manage your student loan repayment can have a serious impact on your budget, your credit score and your ability to take out a car or mortgage loan in the future.
 If you or a family member are struggling with student loans, or have questions about your financial situation, speak with one of our skilled student loan specialists.

 Student Loan Misconceptions